MichaelLarocca/blog-michael-jude-larocca/posts/2022/12-22/JavaScriptmas-2022-Issue_2.md

 ![scrim screenshot](img/05-12-2022/DanielBeckRose.png)

-Daniel turned the day six coding challenge of creating a random number of tacos into a game!
+[Daniel Beck Rose](https://discord.com/DanielBeckRose#3967) turned the day six coding challenge of creating a random number of tacos into a game!

 **How the game works:**
 * new random number of tacos appears every 2 seconds